icinganalysis/icinganalysis.github.io/content/cylinder_thread_wrap_up.md

 extent by the use of a C or an E distribution, supporting the continued use of the distributions as "representative".

-NACA-TR-1215 was important in identifying cases were all of the available water may not freeze, and is a good introduction to [icing thermodynamics]({filename}/thermodynamics.md).
+NACA-TR-1215 was important in identifying cases were all the available water may not freeze, and is a good introduction to [icing thermodynamics]({filename}/thermodynamics.md).

 ## Related